 I am a final year PhD student in the Natural Language and Information Processing (NLIP) group at the University of Cambridge.
 I am supervised by Prof. Ted Briscoe and supported by the Institute for Automated Language Teaching and Assessment (ALTA).
 I am a member of Churchill College.

 My research mainly concerns the Automatic Detection and Correction of Grammatical Errors in non-native English texts.
 I also built and developed the ERRor ANnotation Toolkit (ERRANT) which automatically annotates parallel sentences with error type information.

 Before I came to Cambridge, I spent two years working as a Research Assistant in the School of Computing at the National University of Singapore under Prof. Hwee Tou Ng.
 Before that, I completed a MSc in Speech and Language Processing and an undergraduate MA(Hons) in Chinese and Linguistics, both at the University of Edinburgh.

 Christopher Bryant and Hwee Tou Ng.
 2015.
 How far are we from fully automatic high quality grammatical error correction?
-In Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing (Volume 1: Long Papers), pages 697–707, Beijing, China, July.
+In Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing (Volume 1: Long Papers), pages 697–707, Beijing, China.
 Association for Computational Linguistics. [pdf, bib, dataset, poster]